 **New!
-In February the Advanced Tele-Robotics Lab (ATL) will be complete - check it out on the second floor of MSB, Room 236
+The Advanced Tele-Robotics Lab (ATL) will soon be complete - check it out on the second floor of MSB, Room 236

 VIRTUAL INFORMATION EVENT